hl7ch/ch-vacd/input/pagecontent/TC_D01.md

 ### Result
 A Vaccination Record Document is created with the merging result.
-In a additional section the merging issued are listed to give feedback to the user due to resolving of the conflict.
+The duplicated Immunization entries are both in the list, but on both entries the extension is added to make the duplicated entries incl. reference visible.

 ### Documents
 * [D_D1_HCP1_C1](Bundle-D-D1-HCP1-C1.html)